Working at RIKEN

 The Wako, Yokohama, and Kobe campuses have help desks where foreign employees can find language assistance and other forms of support to help them adapt to life in Japan.

-There are also health centers staffed by occupational nurses and doctors on each campus, counseling services, lawyers available to give legal advice, and an auditing and compliance office which oversees compliance issues.
+There are also health centers staffed by occupational nurses and doctors on each campus, counseling services, lawyers available to give legal advice, and a legal affairs and compliance office which oversees compliance issues.

-Some information can be found on the website of the Wako support desk, and there are contact people at other campuses who can provide more information.
-If you have questions please send an email to pr (at) riken.jp, and we will forward it to the appropriate person.
+Some information can be found on the Preparing for RIKEN pages, and there are contact people at specific campuses who can provide more information.
+If you have questions, please send an email to pr (at) riken.jp, and we will forward it to the appropriate person.